Data handling with Pandas![link image 69](/icons/link.svg)

 by a specific column, we need to use the sort_values()

-method and specify the label of the column we want to sort by.
+method and specify the label of the column to sort by.

 california_housing_train.sort_values('median_house_value')